OSAS/community-website/source/blog/2017-03-16-community-of-one.html.md

 If physical travel is a problem, think about hosting virtual events.
 This does not mean just online meetings (though those count), but organized goal-oriented events that can bring together a number of your community to accomplish something fast.
 Sprints, hackathons, mentoring programs, QA days... any organized event like this, even online, can create a sense of shared experience among you community members.

 At the end of the day, that is what you should be making for your community: shared experiences.
 They should be positive, but they don't have to be ("remember when we stayed up all night rebuilding that server?").
-Good or bad, experiences that community members can share and reminisce about later help weave the tapesty of your community, and will make everyone feel less alone.
+Good or bad, experiences that community members can share and reminisce about later help weave the tapestry of your community, and will make everyone feel less alone.

 *Image courtesy of [spikehedgehog99](http://spikehedgehog99.deviantart.com/) under [CC BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/) license.*